- Who majors in IdLS?

 How is the IdLS Core different from the General Education requirements?

 By following the IdLS core you will fulfill the JMU General Education requirements, however following the General Education requirements will not fulfill the IdLS core requirements.
+The IdLS core requires students to take more History, more Math, and more Science than General Education.

 So I have to take Math 107?

 Math 107 is a required Math course for ALL IdLS students.
 There are no substitutions for this course.
 A grade of "C-" or higher is required in MATH 107 in order to move on to MATH 108.
+All students are required to take the Math Placement Exam to determine if they will begin in MATH 107 or take to pre-requisite course, MATH 105.
+A grade of "C-" is also required in this class in order to move into MATH 107.

 What determines the Humanities and Social Science concentration track I take?